jaspervdj/hakyll/README.markdown

 to add anything pandoc supports, just ask me if you want anything to be added).
 They can also contain metadata, which are always key-value mappings.

-## Templates

-Templates are rendered using the Haskell `Text.Template` library.
-This means that in your template, you can use `$identifier`, and it will be replaced by the value of `identifier`.

     ---
     author: Jasper Van der Jeugt
     title: A sample markdown post